vyommani/pl0c/README.md

     Lexer: Converts source code into tokens.
     Parser: Parses tokens into an abstract syntax tree (AST).
     AST: Represents the program's structure in a tree format.
-    Code Generator: Translates the AST into PL/0 assembly code.
+    Code Generator: Translates the AST into PL/0 to IR(work in progress).

 Directory Structure